-    A recommended tour is taking the Båtservice ferry boat to the peninsula Bygdøy where some of Oslo's most famous museums are located, such as the Norsk Folkemuseum - Norwegian Museum of Cultural History, the Vikingship museum, the Kon-Tiki museum, the Polar Vessel FRAM and the Norwegian Maritime Museum .
+A recommended tour is taking the Båtservice ferry boat to the peninsula Bygdøy where some of Oslo's most famous museums are located, such as the Norsk Folkemuseum - Norwegian Museum of Cultural History, the Vikingship museum (closed till 2026 for renovation), the Kon-Tiki museum, the Polar Vessel FRAM and the Norwegian Maritime Museum .

 Another must see in Oslo is the Holmenkollen Ski Jump which is Norway's most visited tourist attraction.
 The ski jump is situated in on top of the city, surrounded by beautiful nature and from there you'll have a fantastic view of Oslo and the Oslofjord.
 Take Metro Line 1 from city hall, buy your ticket at the nearby 7-11 store.

 Do also visit the Nobel Peace Center at the harbor next to the City Hall.